Film Threat: Website

 Gore launched Film Threat as a website in 1996.
 At first a sparse collection of film news, FilmThreat.com grew, covering both the indie and mainstream equally.
 Over the first 14 years of its online life, FilmThreat.com continued in the tradition of its print counterpart, courting controversy—such as when editor Ron Wells wrote a scathing criticism of Harry Knowles.

 Chris Gore was succeeded as editor of the website by Ron Wells (1997–2003), who was then followed by Eric Campos (2003–6) and then Mark Bell (2006–8).
 Over the course of 2009, the site was edited by Don R. Lewis and Matthew Sorrento, before a brief hiatus where the site went offline in December 2009.
 On January 25, 2010, during the Sundance Film Festival, Gore sold the website and rights to the magazine to former editor Bell, who then relocated Film Threat to New Jersey and relaunched the website on February 23, 2010.

 On May 11, 2011, Film Threat announced that it planned to produce a quarterly print and e-book edition beginning in September 2011, relying upon crowdfunding for the resources.
 The campaign to return Film Threat to print raised only $5,111 of its $60,000 crowd-funding goal (based on two coinciding $30000 campaigns, one of which was cancelled on June 11), and were unsuccessful in its attempt to raise the necessary monies by the conclusion of the crowdfunding campaign.

-In 2011, Film Threat instituted a for-profit "unsolicited submission" service charging independent filmmakers a fee who wish to have their work reviewed by the site.
+In 2011, Film Threat instituted a for-profit "unsolicited submission" service, charging independent filmmakers who wished to have their work reviewed by the site.

-In 2015, Chris Gore reacquired Film Threat and took the site offline, seeking to reboot the Film Threat brand with a "Save Film Threat…" crowd-funding attempt at Kickstarter, which ran from March 19 to April 22; the attempt failed, with pledges totaling $63,725 falling short of the goal of $125,000.
+In 2015, Gore reacquired Film Threat and took the site offline, seeking to reboot the brand with a "Save Film Threat..." crowdfunding attempt at Kickstarter, which ran from March 19 to April 22.
+The attempt failed, with pledges totaling $63,725 falling short of the goal of $125,000.

-In late August 2016, Chris Gore started another Kickstarter campaign to save and revamp the website with a more modest goal of $37,500.
+In late August 2016, Gore started another Kickstarter campaign to save and revamp the website with a more modest goal of $37,500.
 The campaign brought in $56,199 (against the stretch goal of $50,000, enabling the production of a documentary about Film Threat.)

 Film Threat website relaunch

 On February 6, 2017, the Film Threat website was relaunched.

-Film Threat also has a presence on YouTube.
-Gore reviews films alongside new personality Alan Ng, many of which are mainstream releases.
-Gore also has playlists dedicated to various film festivals and so-called "Gore Rants" in which Gore rails against certain practices in Hollywood.
-One rant targeted people looking to profit off of the untimely death of Collider founder John Schnepp, who Gore knew personally.
+It also has a presence on YouTube, where Gore reviews films, many of which are mainstream releases, alongside new personality Alan Ng.
+Gore also has playlists dedicated to various film festivals, and so-called "Gore Rants" where he rails against certain practices in Hollywood.
+One rant targeted people trying to profit from the untimely death of Collider founder John Schnepp, whom Gore knew.

+Award This!

+Film Threat held its fifth Award This! ceremony at the Frida Cinema on December 10, 2023, a venue they have returned to since 2021.
+Previous events were held at Studio Movie Grill in Glendale, California.